Neutron Star Eclipses as Axion Laboratories: Constraining the ALP-photon coupling with the eclipsing binary system LMC X-4

-In \cref{fig:money}, we present our constraint in the $m_a$--$g_{a\gamma}$ parameter space and compare it to the existing probes.
-The limit from the eclipsing binary system LMC X-4 (red) reaches $g_{a\gamma}\approx 1.8\times 10^{-10} \, \text{GeV}^{-1}$, which is stronger by more than two orders of magnitude in $g_{a\gamma}$ compared to the existing constraints from light-shining-through-walls experiments ALPS I, OSQAR, and CROWS (dark gray) \cite{OSQAR:2007oyv,ALPS:2009des,Betz:2013dza}.
+In \cref{fig:money}, we present this constraint in the $m_a$--$g_{a\gamma}$ parameter space and compare it to the existing probes.
+The limit from the eclipsing binary system LMC X-4 (red) is stronger by approximately one order of magnitude in $g_{a\gamma}$ compared to the first result from ALPS-II~\cite{ALPSII:2025eri} (dark gray) (see also previous generation of light-shining-through-walls experiments, e.g., ALPS I, OSQAR, and CROWS \cite{OSQAR:2007oyv,ALPS:2009des,Betz:2013dza}).
 Our limit is mostly flat in $g_{a\gamma}$ apart from a dip around $m_a\simeq 10^{-11}$ eV that stems from the resonance $m_a^2=m_\text{eff}^2$ in the interstellar medium which enhances the sensitivity.
 For larger values of $m_a$ the limit sharply fades away.
-Our constraint remains weaker in comparison to the leading astrophysical limits \cite{Wouters:2013hua,Marsh:2017yvc,Meyer:2020vzy,Dessert:2020lil,Reynes:2021bpe} (light gray), all of which benefit from $g_{a\gamma}^2$ dependence from $\gamma \leftrightarrow $ ALP, rather than photon reappearance ($g_{a\gamma}^4$ dependence from $\gamma\to \text{ALP} \to\gamma$) that is characteristic of the light-shining-through-walls concept.
-Nevertheless, in \cref{fig:money}, we also show the eclipse scenario dubbed ``optimal,'' (light red) which is more competitive to some of the most sensitive probes.
+Our constraint remains weaker in comparison to the leading astrophysical limits \cite{Wouters:2013hua,Marsh:2017yvc,Meyer:2020vzy,Dessert:2020lil,Reynes:2021bpe,Ning:2024eky} (light gray), which benefit from $g_{a\gamma}^2$ dependence from $\gamma \leftrightarrow $ ALP, rather than photon reappearance ($g_{a\gamma}^4$ dependence from $\gamma\to \text{ALP} \to\gamma$) that is characteristic of the light-shining-through-walls concept.
+Note however, that the same $g_{a\gamma}^4$ dependence also makes our constraints extremely robust, as even a small upward shift in the value of $g_{a\gamma}$ would results in a strongly modified $\gamma \to \rm{ALP} \to \gamma$ transition probability which cannot be accommodated.